HELLO! MY NAME IS SHAWAL ZAHID

-I’m a Web Programmer and Graphic Designer with over nine years of Professional Experience in the Information Technology industry.
+I’m a Web Programmer and Graphic Designer with over ten years of Professional Experience in the Information Technology industry.
 I specialize in creating custom web sites for other businesses, focusing primarily on custom WordPress theme design and development.
 I also blog on topics relating to web design, small business, freelancing and work-life balance.

 I was born in Abu Dhabi, United Arab Emirated in 1995.
 I have been developing websites since I was 14, and have been designing earlier.